 Key Topics of Study

-- Rethinking food systems: industrial agriculture vs. agroecological agriculture
+- Rethinking food systems: industrial vs. agroecological agriculture

 - Principles and functions of agroecological systems and their application in mid-hill small farming systems

-- Eco function: soil, land use, insectaries, agroforestry, seed, and livestock in ecological agriculture vs. industrial food systems
+- Interconnectedness of soil, land use, insectaries, agroforestry, seed, and livestock in ecological agriculture

-- Women’s roles in agro-biodiversity conservation and management and local food and nutritional security
+- Gender and its role in agro-biodiversity conservation and management and local food and nutritional security

-- Globalization’s impact on the future of farming and small farmers in national and local contexts
+- Globalization’s impact on agriculture and small farmers

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.